deepakraous1/elixir_blocks/README.md

   |data    |[6] | data                                       |
   |init    |[7] | initialize a program counter               |

-v,r,s fields represents cryptographical signed (ECDSA) transaction fields by which the sender address can be deciphered, formally defined as Tw,Tr,Ts in Appdx F.
+v,r,s fields represents cryptographical signed (ECDSA) transaction fields by which the sender address can be deciphered,formally defined as Tw,Tr,Ts in Appdx F.
 Have a look at the diagram below

 ![image](https://github.com/deepakraous/elixir_blocks/blob/master/assets/image/txn.png?raw-true)